afernandezdemarcos/afernandezdemarcos.github.io/content/_index.md

 {{<figure class="avatar" src="/avatar.jpg" alt="avatar">}}

 Welcome to my site!
-I am a part-time PhD student in Statistics at Carlos III University of Madrid since 2021.
-I am passionate about teaching mathematics to teenagers, so that's what I do for a living in a spanish high school.
+I am a PhD student in Statistics at Carlos III University of Madrid since I started it part-time in 2021.
+After three years of simoultaneously teaching mathematics to high-school students, on October 2024 I switched to full-time working on my PhD dissertation.

 You can find out more about me professionally [here](/resume).